 Chipotle Peppers

-Canned chipotle peppers in adobo sauce dried jalapeños that have been smoked and then rehydrated in a tangy and spicy tomato sauce.
-For this recipe you will need both the chipotle peppers and the adobo sauce it’s packed in.
+Canned chipotle peppers in adobo sauce are dried jalapeños that have been smoked and then rehydrated in a tangy and spicy tomato sauce.
+For this recipe you’ll need both the chipotle peppers and the adobo sauce it’s packed in.
 Look for chipotle peppers in the Mexican section of the grocery store or at any Mexican market.

 pork tacos topped with cucumber and raw onion